-2. Keyboard input, widget labelling and segmentation display
+1.2.
+Keyboard input, widget labelling and segmentation display

-Typing text in a Text Field widget is the simplest way to import a string in Orange Textable.
+Typing or pasting text in a Text Field widget is the simplest way to import a string in Orange Textable.
 As a result, the widget creates a segmentation with a single segment covering the entire string. (see figure 1 below):

-Example usage of widget Text Field
+Example usage of text field

 Example Widget Label

 This widget’s simplicity makes it most adequate for pedagogic purposes.
-Later, we will discover other, more powerful ways of importing strings such as Text Files and URLs.
-Those importation widgets create a segmentation with one segment for each imported file or URL.
+Later, we will discover other, more powerful ways of importing strings such as the Text Files and URLs widgets.
+These import widgets create a segmentation with one segment for each imported file or URL.

 Example usage of widget Display